 Stick to herbs you are totally, 100% certain of and use a good field guide and a good foraging guide when harvesting any herbs you are new to.
-See my books page for some favourites.
-(I am rarely parted from The Wild Flower Key: British Isles – N.W.
+I am rarely parted from The Wild Flower Key: British Isles – N.W.
 Europe, by Francis Rose and Hedgerow by John Wright – Both excellent).

 - Double check the identity of everything you pick (or consider picking).
 If in doubt don’t pick or use.

 - Forage easily identifiable herbs and avoid those which may be easily confused with poisonous relatives or look-a-likes.